 Typically, lessons first examine what students think Engineering is and how it can be used.
 This progresses to a brief discussion on uses of technology, mathematics and physics.
 An examination of the common vocabulary helps to set the scene.
 Engineering English also examines shapes, materials, tools, energy, simple machines, working with numbers and measurements etc.

-Tools – Wire stripper, drill, pliers, vice, screwdriver, soldiering iron and fastener etc.
+Tools – Wire stripper, drill, pliers, vice, screwdriver, soldering iron and fastener etc.

 Parts – inclined plane, pulley, fulcrum, screw, level, wedge and axle etc.